-Chema Alonso, Chief Data Officer at Telefónica, explains how the data we generate in an increasigly digitalised world can fuel innovative AI (Artificial Intelligence) solutions in the communications sector and beyond.
+Chema Alonso, Chief Digital Officer at Telefónica, explains how the data we generate in an increasigly digitalised world can fuel innovative AI (Artificial Intelligence) solutions in the communications sector and beyond.

 Technologies are profoundly changing the world we know.
 They are impacting not only our daily lives but also economic dynamics and policy making.
 The dilemma we are confronted with is how to grasp the opportunities brought by innovation while mitigating the risks.

 The use of data is surely one of the main debates we need to agree upon as it will define future developments of the societies in which we want to live.
 We believe that any global agreement, whether political, economic or ethical, should be based on a human-centric approach.
 Linked to data and the rapid expansion of the Internet of Things (IoT) across all sectors, AI is emerging as a new technology that can improve the well-being of people.